-rollers that would allow the wire to unroll smooththey ly as crossed and recrossed the narrow catwalk suspended in the air.
-At each tower the wire was lifted by another worker to the saddle atop the tower and then lowered either to be carried to the other side or to go
+would allow the wire to unroll smooththey as crossed and recrossed the narrow catwalk suspended in the air.
+At each tower the wire was lifted by another worker to the saddle atop the tower and then lowered either to be carried to the other side or to go to the anchor at the extreme end of the project.

-This operation took approximately six weeks.

-The most dangerous work, wrapping the completed cables with wire and then covering them with a special treatment to resist corrosion, remained to be done.
+This operation took approximately The most dangerous work, wrapping the completed cables with wire and then covering them with a special treatment to resist corrosion, remained to be done.

 "That was about the hardest part of all because you were suspended in the air," one of the men recalled years later.
-"You had to ride those cables...sit down and scoot along those cables to get the wire wrapped around them."
+"You had to ride those cables...sit down and scoot along those cables to get the wire wrapped around them.